 - Keep the reviewer positive about the experience of reviewing your app by making their job easy.
 Make it too difficult and they may not bother with it at all.

-Create a landing page to drive traffic to from Facebook, Twitter and as a default destination when users want to share your app with their friends using social media or email, from inside your app and the web.
+For example, create a landing page to drive traffic to from Facebook and Twitter.
+You can also use a landing page as a default destination when users want to share your app with their friends using social media or email, from inside your app and the web.

 9 Don’t Do Everything with Text – use video/audio and other formats

 If they don’t identify a benefit from taking the time to read something, most people probably won’t.